 - System flexibility and configurability.
 Particularly for distributed organizations, like franchises and banks, system flexibility and configurability is vital.
 If a system is not flexible, corporate marketing is likely to be swamped with questions and special requests from the field.
 Make sure the system adequately addresses the usability needs of end users and system administrators.
-One of our franchise clients recently commented on how they value the flexibility and configurability of our system, saying, “That’s what I love about Vya – whenever I ask if the system can do something, the answer is always yes.”
+One of our franchise clients shared with us how they value the flexibility and configurability of our system, saying, “That’s what I love about Vya – whenever I ask if the system can do something, the answer is always yes.”

 - Cultural fit.
 Does the solution provider fit with the culture and mission of your organization?
 A good cultural fit is important for collaborating on challenges and in understanding what’s important day to day.
 Our COO Kandi O’Connor put it this way when we launched Wayback Burgers, “We are excited to be working with Wayback Burgers, a growing franchise business that shares our philosophy of simplifying processes that can help marketers and local businesses succeed.”